CynthiaMKroeger/nonparametric/README.md

 presence of heteroscedasticity within nutrition and obesity research.
 This work further developed and expanded upon research that was presented at Obesity Week 2018 (DOI: 10.5281/zenodo.14800042).
-The first paper published on this work (DOI: *ADD DOI*) contains simulations to describe why misusing nonparametric tests with heteroscedasticity is a problem and suggests valid alternatives.
+The first paper published on this work (DOI: 10.1093/ajcn/nqaa357) contains simulations to describe why misusing nonparametric tests with heteroscedasticity is a problem and suggests valid alternatives.
 The aim of the second manuscript is to show our data on evidence of the problem within nutrition and obesity research.
-We originally wanted to publish all of this data together in one paper, however anonymous peer reviewers disagreed.
+We originally wanted to publish all of this data together in one paper, however anonymous peer reviewers disagreed and insisted we publish separate reports.

 ## Description of Folders:

   - **manuscript\_materials\_2020**: Supporting materials for submitted
-    manuscript:
+    manuscript: Kroeger CM, Hannon BA, Halliday TM, Ejima K, Teran-Garcia M, Brown AW.
+Evidence of Misuse of Nonparametric Tests in the Presence of Heteroscedasticity within Obesity Research.
   - **manuscript\_materials\_2019**: Supporting materials for submitted
     manuscript: Kroeger CM, Ejima K, Hannon BA, Halliday TM, McComb B, Teran-Garcia M, Dawson JA, Brown AW, King DB, Allison DB.
 Persistent